Assisting with shelter

 The crisis is now well into its seventh year, and Lebanon and Jordan have carried a tremendous burden.
 Their public services are stretched to the limit in providing for such a large increase in the population.
 Lebanon has received over 1.5 million Syrians, added to an existing population of 450,000 registered Palestinian refugees, as well as smaller numbers of Iraqi and other nationalities fleeing poverty and conflict in their own countries.
 Existing communities, already overcrowded and experiencing poverty, are now hosts to a substantial influx of refugees, placing more pressure on existing infrastructure.

-For this year’s seasonal appeal, Financial Times journalists have visited Habitat projects in the region to encourage readers and corporate partners to donate and support our work.
-A matching scheme for donations has been generously provided by the Hilti Foundation, a charitable organisation.
+For the seasonal appeal 2018, Financial Times journalists have visited Habitat projects in the region to encourage readers and corporate partners to donate and support our work.

 - Beirut: when home is a refugee camp